 This nifty little bar doubles up as an eyeliner, which makes it a great multi-tasking product.

 Dirty Hippie is an Australian brand, well known for its zero waste makeup.
 Their products are handmade using organic ingredients.
 Their volumising mineral zero waste mascara is clay and aloe vera based, adding length and volume.

 Caster, lavender and jojoba oil nourish lashes while seaweed and colloidal oat powders provide condition.
 The high levels of Vitamin B5 and E help to encourage lash growth.

 Similar to the Clean Faced Mascara the vial doesn’t have a reducer which means the brush just dips in and out without anything scraping off excess, so you’ll have to use the sides of the vial to distribute and scrape off excess to avoid clumps.
 It does take some getting used to.
 This mascara has great texture when you start building up a few layers and washes of easily – no panda eyes.

-You can order your mascara with or without a bamboo wand, just make sure you clean after every use and use it dry to stop product contamination.
+You can order your plastic free mascara with or without a bamboo wand, just make sure you clean after every use and use it dry to stop product contamination.
 If you’re in Australia you can return your empty containers to Dirty Hippie, but for the rest of us, we’ll have to dispose of it responsibly ourselves.

 Discarding Mascara Wands

 If you’re wondering what the best way is to discard your mascara wand then look no further.
 Wands for wildlife takes mascara wand donations to help remove fly eggs and larva from the fur and feathers of wild animals.
 Visit their website for more information wandsforwildlife.org